 For one thing, Tessa and Scott are older than the majority of their competitors already; they would be 32 and 34 at the 2022 Olympics in Beijing, an age by which most skaters have retired due to the intense physical strain and risks involved in elite training.
 For another, the duo have already achieved pretty much every milestone they could.
-With their gold in Pyeongchang, South Korea, they became the most decorated ice dancers in history: five Olympic medals, including gold medals in the individual ice dance event in 2010 and 2018.
-The mark they have left on the sport is evident in the romantic programs and acrobatic lifts that so many teams utilize.
-They're fan favorites for the intensity of their passionate programs and for their unending dedication to pushing their own technical boundaries and bringing the rest of the sport along with them.
+With their team and individual gold medals in Pyeongchang, Tessa and Scott became the most decorated ice dancers in history, winning a total of five Olympic medals between 2010 and 2018.
+The mark they have left on the sport is evident in the romantic programs and acrobatic lifts that so many teams now perform.
+They've long been fan favorites for the intensity of their passionate programs and their unending dedication to pushing their own technical boundaries and bringing the rest of the sport along with them.

-Most of all, Tessa and Scott have indicated — albeit indirectly — that they're content and ready to move on.
-At the press conference following their gold-medal-winning free dance, they stated that they weren't going to compete against their French rivals again, though they stopped short of actually saying "retirement."
+In 2018, Tessa and Scott indicated — albeit indirectly — that they were content and ready to move on.
+At the press conference following their Olympic-gold-medal-winning free dance, they stated that they weren't going to compete against their French rivals again, though they stopped short of actually saying "retirement."
 Scott did say to CBC Sports, though, that this win made a "nice end to our Olympic career."